arshsaxena/TemplatesByArsh/README.md

 # TemplatesByArsh
-Here are some HTML and CSS created by Arsh.
+Here are some web templates using HTML, CSS, and JavaScript created by Arsh.